Calculator Library

 Step 2: Plot the Graph

-Once you have entered the function, the next step is to plot the graph of the function.
-This is typically done by pressing the graph button, which will display the graph of the function on the calculator's screen.
-If the graph is not displayed properly, you may need to adjust the viewing window by pressing the window button and entering the desired viewing range for the x- and y-axes.
+Once you've entered the function, the next step is to plot the function's graph.
+This is typically done by pressing the graph button, which will display the function's graph on the calculator's screen.
+If the graph isn't displayed correctly, you may need to adjust the viewing window by pressing the window button and entering the desired viewing range for the x- and y-axes.

 Step 3: Find the Zeros

-Now that the graph of the function is displayed on the screen, the next step is to find the zeros.
+Now that the function's graph is displayed on the screen, the next step is to find the zeros.
 There are a few different methods for doing this, depending on the type of graphing calculator you're using.

-2. Using the intersection of the x-axis: Another method for finding the zeros of a function is to look for the points where the graph of the function intersects the x-axis.
-To do this, you'll need to make sure that the gridlines on the graph are turned on, which can typically be done by pressing the "grid" button.
-Then, simply look for the points where the graph of the function crosses the x-axis.
+2. Using the intersection of the x-axis: Another method for finding the zeros of a function is to look for the points where the function's graph intersects the x-axis.
+To do this, you'll need to ensure that the graph's gridlines are turned on, which can typically be done by pressing the "grid" button.
+Then, simply look for the points where the function's graph crosses the x-axis.
 The x-coordinates of these points are the zeros of the function.

-3. Using the "root" function: If your graphing calculator has a "root" function, you can use this to find the zeros of a function as well.
-To use the "root" function, you'll typically need to enter the function and the range of x-values in which you want to search for roots.
-The calculator will then display the zeros of the function within the specified range.
+3. Using the "root" function: If your graphing calculator has a "root" function, you can also find the zeros of a function.
+To use the "root" function, you'll typically need to enter the function and the range of x-values you want to search for roots.
+The calculator will then display the function's zeros within the specified range.

 Tips and Tricks